msherry/AIWorld6/README.txt

 TODO:
+* Create the first test, running many iterations and then an *automatic* analysis of it.
+What metics were statistically significantly different?
+** The first test is: Are they using their signaling or not?
+We turn off signaling.
+What then??
+Or perhaps even, howe long does it take for them to react without it??
+No, the real first test is an A/A test!... but then signaling.
 * Show on the output their signals
-* Record a history of certain elements and show a graph of them over time (100 data points??)
-** Make the output scale up and down with size (maybe this shit should be in HTML????)
 * Load needs to also load the terrain

-* Create the first test, running many iterations and then an *automatic* analysis of it.
-What metics were statistically significantly different?

 -----------------------------------
 GETTING STARTED